Nordine Zouareg: Introduction to bodybuilding

 During his teens, he focused on becoming a gymnast.
 In his struggle to become a successful gymnast, Zouareg broke his wrists and moved into the world of professional body building.
 He claims that as his physical presence improved his resolve to become a body builder strengthened.
 In 1985 Zouareg won his first title of Mr. France.

 Awards and recognition

 Zouareg was overall winner of the World Amateur Bodybuilding Association (WABBA) in 1986.
-Zouareg added the titles of Mr. France, Mr. Europe and Mr. Universe twice, once in 1986 and once in 1988.
-In 1987 Zouareg turned pro and joined the International Federation of BodyBuilders (IFBB).
+Zouareg added the titles of Mr. France, Mr. Europe and WABBA Mr. Universe twice, once in 1986 and once in 1988.
+In 1986, Zouareg turned pro and in 1989 joined the International Federation of BodyBuilders (IFBB).
 Shortly afterward, he took second place at the Italian Grand Prix in Rimini and 15th at the Night of Champions in New York, both in 1991.
 In March 1995, the U.S. Department of Justice awarded Zouareg with an Alien of Extraordinary Ability Status (EB-A1).
 To get this status, an alien must be able to show extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.